• Skip to primary navigation

 How to Make Banana Pumpkin Dog Treats

-cutting out banana pumpkin dog treats dough.
+Making banana pumpkin dog treats.

-1. Bake at 350°F for 20 to 25 minutes.
+2. Bake at 350°F for 25 minutes.

 homemade banana pumpkin dog treats in a stack.

-Can you eat these dog treats?
+Can people eat these treats?

 Popular Homemade Dog Treat Recipes